 Please note that in Denver, if there is an Accident Alert declared, police officers may not be able to respond due to the volume of accidents at the time, or when weather conditions are dangerously prohibitive.
 You should call 911 to talk to a dispatcher, and if an officer cannot be safely dispatched to your area, all drivers involved in the accident must exchange names, driver’s license info, vehicle registration info, and proof of insurance.
 You must then file a police report as soon as possible after the accident by visiting your local police station or filing an online report here.
 It is important to note that accident reports submitted online will not be investigated by law enforcement and are for record-keeping purposes only.

-Obtaining Your Accident Report
+Obtaining Your Police Report

 To obtain your police accident report after your accident in Denver, you may download the Denver Police Department Report Request form and send the form, along with a $10 check or money order, and a self-addressed, stamped envelope to: